TokTok/spec/spec.md

    part of the handshake packets are used to encrypt/decrypt packets during the session.
 1. The following attacks are prevented:
-    a.
-Attacker modifies any byte of the handshake packets: Decryption fail, no attacks possible
+    - Attacker modifies any byte of the handshake packets: Decryption fail, no attacks possible.
-    b.
-Attacker captures the handshake packet from the client and replays it later to the server: Attacker will never get the server to confirm the connection (no effect)
+    - Attacker captures the handshake packet from the client and replays it later to the server: Attacker will never get the server to confirm the connection (no effect).
-    c.
-Attacker captures a server response and sends it to the client next time they try to connect to the server: Client will never confirm the connection.
+    - Attacker captures a server response and sends it to the client next time they try to connect to the server: Client will never confirm the connection.
 (See: `TCP_client`)
-    d.
-Attacker tries to impersonate a server: They won't be able to decrypt the handshake and won't be able to respond.
+    - Attacker tries to impersonate a server: They won't be able to decrypt the handshake and won't be able to respond.
-    e.
-Attacker tries to impersonate a client: Server won't be able to decrypt the handshake.
+    - Attacker tries to impersonate a client: Server won't be able to decrypt the handshake.

 The logic behind the format of the encrypted packets is that: